 Speculative execution is not a simple matter of running redundant tasks for sufficiently slow tasks.
-To make it effective, two issues need to be addressed: i) detect slow tasks; ii) choose the tasks to speculate.
+To make it effective, two issues need to be addressed: i) detecting slow tasks; ii) choosing the tasks to speculate.

 Hadoop identifies the tasks whose progress rates are one standard deviation lower than the mean of all tasks as slow tasks.
-Then it chooses the task with the longest remaining execution time to speculate.
+Then for the task with the longest remaining execution time, a speculative task is started on a different node.
 It does not take into consideration whether speculative tasks will complete before the original tasks.
 Assume a job has two tasks A and B; task A is 90% done but progresses slowly with rate 1; and task B progresses fast with rate 5.
-Because task A progresses slow, the master node decides to start a speculative task A' for A which progresses with rate 5.
-By doing a little math, we can easily figure out that task A will complete earlier than A' although A progresses slowly.
+Because task A progresses much slower than average rate $(\frac{5+1}{2}=2.5)$, the master node decides to start a speculative task A' which progresses with rate 5.
+By doing a little math, we can easily figure out that task A' will complete later than task A although task A' progresses much faster.
 The reason is that task A is close to completion when A' is launched.
-This inefficiency was observed in our tests, where a large portion of speculative tasks were killed before their completion because the original tasks completed earlier.
-Those speculative tasks were not beneficial at all and their execution resulted in the waste of resources.
-To overcome the issue, we propose BASE in which speculative tasks are launched only when they are expected to complete earlier than the original tasks.
-The estimation of the remaining execution time of a running task has been discussed above.
-We propose a mechanism to estimate the execution time of prospective speculative tasks.
-It depends upon two factors: 1)
+This inefficiency was observed in our tests, where a large portion of speculative tasks were killed before their completion as the original tasks completed earlier.
+Those speculative tasks were not beneficial and their execution resulted in the inefficiency of resource usage, so they are termed Non-Beneficial Speculative Tasks (NBST).